Events from Aug 66 to Nov 66

 Episode Three recorded on Nov 5th 1966 again used a disarmed Dalek One, and then in the final scenes of the episode it was joined by other props.

 The climax of episode four, recorded on 12th November, featured the legendary production-line sequence.
 For this set-up, Dalek One had its arm removed in addition to the gun, and the head drilled with holes that allowed clamps to hold the entire upper half of the prop in the air, to then be lowered onto the skirt in the assembly process.
 The inside of the skirt was lined with silver foil and the top edge painted silver to conceal the nature of its construction.
 The large, circular marks left by the clamps are visible throughout the rest of the episode.
 The prop used in rehearsals for delivering the Dalek mutant into the skirt section was Dalek Two, however for recording it was Dalek Seven that was fitted with the net containing the blob.
 The four props gathered in the capsule for the cliff-hanger, in front of an army of photographic blow-ups.

-Part five on 19th November saw the army biding its time, and the final installment recorded on 26th November was unusually shot on 35mm film rather than videotape to ease the complex process of editing the final battle.
+Part five on 19th November saw the army biding its time, and the final instalment recorded on 26th November was unusually shot on 35mm film rather than videotape to ease the complex process of editing the final battle.
 A number of FX dummies were constructed that comprised collapsible sections and hero components.